 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal.

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 - Computer-generated art

-The 2015 Congressional High School Art Competition winner was Anton Zhou from Clements High School.
-His piece, entitled “Taste of Texas," currently hangs in the U.S. Capitol.
+The 2019 Congressional High School Art Competition winner was Jessica Liu from Shadow Creek High School.
+Her piece, entitled “Cloudy with a Chance of Reins,” currently hangs in the U.S. Capitol.

 2014: The 2014 Congressional High School Art Competition winner was Julian Ybarra.
 He was a senior at Manvel High School.
 His piece call "Sunny Day Strumming" is an oil painting on canvas, picturing a Texas cowboy strumming a guitar.